 Overview

-How it all started.
-Why we decided to go with the Airstream trailer and Basecamp 20X in particular and how we like this trailer so far.
-I have answered all these and some other questions in this blog post.
+In this blog post, I will give you a quick review of the Airstream Basecamp 20x trailer, why we decided to go with the Airstream trailer and Basecamp 20x in particular and how we like this trailer so far.

 Why Airstream?

-We have never owned trailers before, so it was an entirely new experience for us, from purchasing the trailer, towing, and maintenance to actual camping.
+Olena and I have never owned trailers before, so it was an entirely new experience for us, from purchasing the trailer, its towing and maintenance, and, of course, camping.

-I was always fascinated by the Airstream design and its aluminum surface, which looks modern even now.
-A lot of time was spent researching, watching numerous videos and reading books about Airstream company and their trailers.
-One book, in particular, is on top of my recommendation list — “Airstream: America’s World Traveler”, written by Patrick Foster.
-You can see I’ve been into Airstream for some time.
+I was always fascinated by the Airstream design and its aluminum surface, which looks modern and timeless.
+A lot of time was spent researching, watching numerous videos and reading books about Airstream company and their travel trailers.
+I can recommend one book, in particular — “Airstream: America’s World Traveler”, written by Patrick Foster.
+It provided me with a lot of historical and practical information about Airstream trailers.

 Olena and I have discussed the possibility of owning a trailer one day.
 It’s been our dream to get an Airstream for many years.
-We went to the local RV shows and trailer dealerships a couple of times to see different Airstream trailers but never got to the point of buying one until we saw Basecamp.
+We visited the local RV shows and trailer dealerships several times to see different Airstream trailers.
+Still, we only got to the point of buying one once we saw Basecamp.
+It clicked with us on so many different levels.

 Why Basecamp 20X?